Jgouken/Jgouken/README.md

-I am Jgouken, a young developer with plans.
+I'm a Software Programmer, a young developer with plans.
 I know how to take time out of my life to make plans for my future.
-Fueling off of dedication and creativity, I&#39;m growing my reputation as a Software Developer.
+Fueling off of dedication and creativity, I'm growing my reputation as a Software Programmer.
+I started working with Discord Bots, wanting to learn website development and game development.

 - Obtaining **JavaScript Certification**.
 - Learned **JavaScript**, **Swift**, and **C languages**.